processone/docs.ejabberd.im/content/developer/hooks.md

   registered to that event (if any). `run_fold` handler can return an accumulator `Value` of `{stop, Value}`.

-It means that hooks registration priority can be important for two primary reasons:
+It means that hooks registration priority is important for two primary
+reasons:

 * changing the prioriry (and thus order) of the `run_fold` handlers can change the final data set produced (depending of the process performed